 We have adopted a defined contribution 401(k) plan for the benefit of our employees.
-Employees are eligible to participate in the plan beginning on the first day of the calendar quarter following their date of hire.
-Under the terms of the plan, employees may make voluntary contributions as a percent of compensation.
-In 2022, we began offering a 401(k) match to all participating employees, which is a feature we did not offer historically.
+U.S. employees are eligible to participate in the plan beginning on the first day of the calendar quarter following their date of hire.
+Under the terms of the plan, U.S. employees may make voluntary contributions as a percent of compensation.
+In 2019, we began offering a Registered Retirement Savings Plan (RRSP) match of 100% of the first 5% of salary contributed by participating employees in Canada, which is 100% vested after two years of plan participation.
+In 2022, we began offering a 401(k) match of 50% of the first 4% of salary contributed by participating U.S. employees, which is 50% vested on the first anniversary of employment and 100% vested on the second anniversary of employment, a feature we did not offer historically.